Lake Casitas: Regulations

 Human contact with the water is prohibited by the Board of Directors at the Casitas Municipal Water District.
 The board states that since the Lake is used for drinking water, body contact with water is not allowed, but fishing, boating, rowing and camping are permitted.

 The "no body contact with water" lake policy was established by The Casitas Municipal Water District in the 1950s and 1960s because the lake did not have a filtration system in place.
 In the 1990s a multimillion-dollar filtration system upgrade was made to the Lake Casitas facility.
 The US Department of the Interior conducted a 10-year study on the lake where allowing body contact with water was explored.
 The study reported, "The capabilities of the current water filtration system to handle the additional burden of body contact were called into question.
-The system was shown to exceed current regulatory standards, and would “probably” be sufficient to mitigate body contact pollution as well."
+The system was shown to exceed current regulatory standards, and would “probably” be sufficient to mitigate body contact pollution as well".
 The Casitas Municipal Water District has not significantly changed the "no body contact with water" regulations in response to the facilities upgrade.

 Fauna

-What is believed to be the only nesting pair of bald eagles on Ventura County's mainland uses a large nest at the lake.
+What is believed to be the only nesting pair of bald eagles on the mainland of Ventura County uses a large nest in a eucalyptus tree at the lake.
+Two baby birds were born in the spring of 2022 and 2023.
+Ospreys fly around as they hunt fish.
+Bears are rare around the lake, but they have been spotted multiple times.